EXECUTIVE DIRECTOR

 COORDINATOR, ITINERANT MAINSTREAM SUPPORT PROGRAM

-Heather Freeman, M.A. is the Coordinator of the Itinerant Mainstream Support Program.
+Heather Freeman, M.Ed. is the Coordinator of the Itinerant Mainstream Support Program.
 She received her Bachelor’s degree at The College of New Jersey, her Master’s degree at the University of Massachusetts–Lowell, and her Supervisor’s Certificate from Rowan University.
 She worked as a self-contained Teacher of the Deaf/HH in Cumberland County Schools, Fayetteville, NC and an Itinerant Teacher of the Deaf in West Haven, CT before joining the team at Summit Speech School in 2013.
 Heather was also lead teacher for the Itinerant team during the 2017-2019 school years, and headed the mentoring program.

 Heather supervises Summit Speech School’s Itinerant Teachers of the Deaf who serve more than 200 students in mainstream schools throughout central and northern NJ.
 She also manages Summit Speech School’s Tele-consulting services for NJ school districts.